AMEST/Influunt/README.md

 In order to use the service, you need to log in (so that the user can add his channels and refer to selected articles).
 Authorization via Google is implemented as standard, but if the self hosted option does not suit you, you can safely replace it with another provider.

 ### Features
+1. Authorization: Google and Guest (for try service or local / self-hosted using)
 1. Infinite news feed (while has news inside channels)
 1. Receiving news feed in parts (10 news)
-1. Authorization: Google and Guest (for try service or local / self-hosted using)
-1. Favorites
+1. Favorites (add/remove)
+1. Channels (add/edit/change visible in feed/remove)
-1. PWA functional
+1. PWA functional with offline mode (request caching)

 ### Self-hosted Requirements
 * MongoDB - For storing user data (channels, favorites) and for aspnet core secure storage.